dat-ecosystem-archive/DEPs/proposals/0000-hypercore.md

 ## Merkle Trees
 [merkle-trees]: #merkle-trees

 A merkle tree is a binary tree where every leaf is a hash of a data block and every parent is the hash of both of its children.
-Hypercore registers are merkle trees encoded with "bin numbers" (see above).
+Hypercore feeds are merkle trees encoded with "bin numbers" (see above).

 Let's look at an example.
-A register containing four values would be mapped to the even numbers 0, 2, 4, and 6.
+A feed containing four values would be mapped to the even numbers 0, 2, 4, and 6.

 ```
 chunk0 -> 0